-The dual degree option is a four-year program to pursue the Master of Architecture (M.Arch.) and the Master of Landscape Architecture (MLA) at the same time.
-Each degree is accredited: the MArch degree by the Canadian Architectural Certification Board and MLA degree by the Landscape Architecture Accreditation Council.
+The dual degree option is a unique opportunity to pursue the Master of Architecture (MArch) and the Master of Landscape Architecture (MLA) at the same time.
+Each degree is accredited: the MArch degree by the Canadian Architectural Certification Board, and MLA degree by the Landscape Architecture Accreditation Council.

-The dual degree program is a very rigorous course of study leading to graduate professional degrees in both disciplines.
+The dual degree program is a very rigorous course of study leading to graduate professional degrees in both disciplines in a condensed time frame.
 Entry to the dual degree program is highly competitive and applications are selectively evaluated.
 Applicants should demonstrate an interest in and some knowledge of architecture and landscape architecture.

 Why pursue both degrees here?

-We are the first, and so far the only, school in Canada to offer you the opportunity to pursue both degrees at the same time.
+We are the first, and currently only, school in Canada to offer you the opportunity to pursue both degrees at the same time.

 Tradition of excellence

-Vancouver is consistently named as one of the top five worldwide cities for livability and quality of life.
-With diverse geographic regions and climates, a rich, multi-cultural history and a dynamic arts and culture scene, Vancouver is an amazing place to work and study.
+Vancouver is consistently named as one of the top five worldwide cities for liveability and quality of life.
+With diverse geographic regions and climates, a rich, multi-cultural history, and a dynamic arts and culture scene, Vancouver is an amazing place to work and study.

 Our faculty are internationally renowned experts in their fields and have chosen to teach here in part because of our school’s reputation for excellence in research.
 Join us and you will learn from the people who are changing the way we think about design.

 When entering our program, we pair you with a professional mentor.
-Our mentor roster includes many of the most prominent practitioners in Vancouver.
-Paired with you through to licensure, your mentor will not only contribute to your experience while at SALA but will help make your transition from school to practice smoother.
+Our mentor roster includes many of the most prominent pracitioners in Vancouver.
+Paired with you through to licensure, your mentor will not only contribute to your experience while at SALA, but will help make your transition from school to practice smoother.

 As a SALA student, you will be able to attend summer electives and studios set abroad.
 These courses range from 3 weeks to a full semester.
 In recent years, we have taken students to Brazil, Germany, India, Japan, Mexico, and the Netherlands.
 For a more immersive experience, you can also spend up to a year at one of our partner universities.